For more information contact:

-Describe in detail services, products, and retail items offered to clients.
+Describe in detail services, products, and retail items offered to customers.
 The service center may only provide the kinds of services indicated in the application.
 Additional kinds of service require complete reapplication.

 The supervisor and department chair/director indicate approval and route the application to the responsible dean or vice president.
 By approving the application, the responsible dean or vice president assumes financial responsibility for service center activities.
 Approved applications are routed to General Accounting.

-If a separate account is designated for the service center, General Accounting enters the account coding on the form.
+If separate FDM driver worktags are designated for the service center, General Accounting or the department enters the appropriate worktags on the form.

 Preparing Rate Proposal

 The service center manager prepares a spreadsheet that identifies, calculates, and documents the components of each requested rate.
-The manager may use the automated Service Center Calculation Worksheet (in Excel) or may prepare their own spreadsheet.
-NOTE: The automated worksheet assists the manager in developing the rate for proposals.
+The manager may use the automated Service Center Calculation Worksheet (in Excel), or may prepare their own spreadsheet.
+Check with General Accounting to determine if the substitute rate spreadsheet is sufficient.
+(NOTE: The automated worksheet assists the manager in developing the rate for proposals.)

 Sources of Revenue

-The spreadsheet should indicate sources of revenue by client category.
+The spreadsheet should indicate sources of revenue by customer category.